 Gartenberg points out that a user only needs to burn purchased songs to a CD and re-import them as MP3s to make them interoperable with any other software or music player.

-gone to great lengths since the opening of the iTunes Music Store to block efforts by shareware developers and companies like Real from cracking its DRM software.
+Apple has gone to great lengths since the opening of the iTunes Music Store to block efforts by shareware developers and companies like Real from cracking its DRM software.
 “It’s hard to imagine that opening up the DRM will go over well with Apple,” said Gartenberg.

 It’s not likely to go over well with the record companies that provide online music services with content, either.
 Even if companies like Apple were to comply with the proposed law, record companies would doubtlessly want some say in the matter.

 “If we are talking about the notion that no DRM is acceptable in France, then no digital music is going to be sold in France,” said Gartenberg.
 “The record companies are just not going to allow that practice.
 We are talking about much larger issues than what does or doesn’t happen with Apple.”

 Apple suggested as much in a statement to Macworld .
 “If this happens, legal music sales will plummet just when legitimate alternatives to piracy are winning over customers,”the company said. “iPod sales will likely increase as users freely load their iPods with ‘interoperable’ music which cannot be adequately protected.
 Free movies for iPods should not be far behind in what will rapidly become a state-sponsored culture of piracy.”

 Not all analysts agree with that assessment.
 NPD Techword director of industry analysis Ross Rubin, for one, says he doubts Apple’s claim that the proposed law would “open a up a whole new piracy Pandora’s box.”